How are the latest trends increasing demand for Data Scientists?

 There are many valuable resources online to help you define what kind of leader you are – and to help you develop further.
 You may first wish to do a search for articles and blog posts about leadership theories and styles; there’s been so much interesting research done in this field that is well worth a read.

 Many companies use their own personality profiling tools, such as Thomas International, to help you identify your own capabilities.
-Check with your HR department to see what resources they may have, and read our article here.

 Finally, have a look at some online tools.
 We quite like this one at Mindtools.com.